angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/04-interaction.md

 In general, the easiest way to play around interaction is using discard and countermagic.
-However, because the core of the Tin Fins combo is Instant speed, there are a number of ways to play around different pieces interaction on the stack without those effects.
+However, because the core of the Tin Fins combo is Instant speed, there are a number of ways to play around different pieces of interaction on the stack without those effects.

 By playing patiently and knowing when to go for your combo, you can steal wins